-Note: All the images in this revision of the document are based on development boards and are not representative of the release hardware.
-This document is currently based on the Rev A SF2-DMPM-DB but will note any differences for the Rev B SF2-DMPM-DB.
+Note: All photographs in this revision of the document are based on development boards and are not representative of the release hardware.
+The document is currently based on the Rev A SF2-DMPM-DB but will note any differences for the Rev B SF2-DMPM-DB.